 We should never underestimate the impact of a poster that sits unassumingly on our classroom walls.
 As our students look around the room seeking a little brain break, their eyes fall upon displays.
 These little messages, read again and again, can turn from a fleeting thought into knowledge.

-These two simple gratitude quote posters are free to download and make a wonderful addition to your classroom decor.
+These two simple gratitude quote posters make a wonderful addition to your classroom decor.

 - “Gratitude Turns What We Have Into Enough” Quote Poster

 - “Start Each Day With a Grateful Heart” Quote Poster

 Gratitude activities for kids might just seem like another thing to add to the list, however, it can be such a simple practice to set up and include in your daily classroom routine.

 These gratitude activities work beautifully with our collections of kindness and mindfulness activities, too.
 So, why not try taking 5 minutes after lunch each day for your students to engage in a kindness, mindfulness, or a gratitude activity?
 The benefits will far outweigh the ‘loss’ of that little bit of time.